Tuesday, December 12, 2006

 3 salted cucumbers, halved lengthwise and sliced

-300-400 grams of cooked lean meat products (choose a mixture of Frankfurters, Polish kabanos or Cracow sausages, sliced cooked beef, chorizo sausages etc - 2-3 different types)
+300-400 grams of cooked lean meat products (choose a mixture of Frankfurters, Polish kabanos or Krakow sausages, sliced cooked beef, mild chorizo sausages etc - 2-3 different types)

 To serve: